-This is a Guest Post by Dane of Holiday from Where who is an amazing photographer.
+This is an article by Dane of Holiday from Where.

 A Beginners Guide to Copenhagen